Dewalt-arch/pimpmykali/README.md

   - For a new kali vm, run menu option N

 # Revision 1.1.8 - Quality of life improvements
+  - Added install for theharvester
   - xfce power management is now disabled
     - fix_xfcepower fix_xfce_root fix_xfce_user
       - will also be executed in menu option F - Fix Icons
   - pc speaker beep now disabled /etc/modprobe.d/nobeep.conf
     - silence_pcbeep
   - Items will be installed via the following :